Canada–Democratic Republic of the Congo relations: Trade

-During 2003–2007, Canada ranked between fourth- and seventh-highest in dollar value, among nations exporting worn clothing and other worn textiles, and in 2007 its global exports of this commodity were valued at US$187m.
+During 2003–2007, Canada ranked between fourth and seventh highest in dollar value, among nations exporting worn clothing and other worn textiles, and in 2007 its global exports of this commodity were valued at US$187m.
 Canada's used clothing exports to the DRC, US$9.7m. in 2007, represented 3.5% of Canada's global total, and 28.1% of DRC's estimated used clothing imports of US$34.5m.
-In 2001, humanitarian groups working in rebel-occupied areas of the DRC reported to a United Nations Panel of Experts of "women in some villages who have simply stopped taking their children to the health centres because they no longer possess simple items of clothing to preserve their dignity".
+In 2001, humanitarian groups working in rebel-occupied areas of the DRC reported to a United Nations Panel of Experts of "women in some villages who have simply stopped taking their children to the health centers because they no longer possess simple items of clothing to preserve their dignity."

 Cobalt from the DRC dominated Canadian imports, however it, petroleum and diamonds were only prominent during the 1990s.
-The value of imports in the 2000s, chiefly from tropical wood products, was only 2.5% of the previous decade's.
+The value of imports in the 2000s, chiefly from tropical wood products, was only 2.5% of the previous decades.